Road closures announced ahead of Ultra Music Festival in downtown Miami - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Traffic changes will begin at 9 p.m.
 Thursday and remain in effect through 7 a.m. on Monday.

-Northbound traffic on Biscayne Boulevard will be diverted to the southbound lanes at Southeast 1st Street and returning to normal at Northeast 4th Street.
-Southbound traffic on Biscayne Boulevard will be detoured west at Northeast 6th Street and continue south on North Miami Avenue.
+Northbound traffic on Biscayne Boulevard will be diverted to the southbound lanes at Southeast First Street and returning to normal at Northeast Fourth Street.
+Southbound traffic on Biscayne Boulevard will be detoured west at Northeast Sixth Street and continue south on North Miami Avenue.

-No southbound traffic will be allowed on Biscayne Boulevard from Northeast 6th Street.
+No southbound traffic will be allowed on Biscayne Boulevard from Northeast Sixth Street.

-Access to PortMiami will stay open through Northeast 5th Street.
-However, police recommend drivers use the PortMiami tunnel from I-395.
+Access to PortMiami will stay open through Northeast Fifth Street.
+However, police recommend drivers use the PortMiami tunnel from Interstate 395.

+Other drivers like George took the opportunity to remind residents to stay patient.

+“Be patient, because that’s why you like Miami, because of the events.
+So try to enjoy them, and you can go somewhere else cold if you want to spend time with other traffic,” he said.

 Bayfront Park will be closed to the public through April 9.
-The park’s dog park and playground will be closed through April 4.
+Its dog park and playground will be closed through April 4.

 Residents can view the full Downtown Resident Traffic Guide here.